xernois/backend/readme.md

 }
 ```

-Resolvers are not meant to held datas but just to acces thoses and ease the usage of controllers.
-But you can completly avoid resolver and inject a service in yor controller to access all your datas directly from the route handler.
+Resolvers are not meant to hold data, just to access it and make it easier to use controllers.
+However, you can avoid resolvers altogether and inject a service into your controller to access all your data directly from the route handler.

 ### 🗃️ services

-Services are object that are meant to access/manipulate datas from a database or any data source.
+Services are objects designed to access/manipulate data from a database or other data source.

 ```js
 import { Injectable } from "@xernois/easy-backend";